OctopusDeploy/blog/blog/2020-07/convert-to-rolling-deployments/index.md

 #### Adding child steps

-So we have configured a rolling deployment, but it’s not very intelligent yet.
+So we’ve configured a rolling deployment, but it’s not very intelligent yet.
 Currently, the process would simply deploy PetClinic to each server one at a time, taking each instance of the application offline as it deploys.

 So next we need to add new steps to our rolling deployment to safely deploy new versions of the PetClinic application to each virtual machine, whilst still serving traffic to users.